 Ready for action

-Alright, so how do we take all this and execute on it?
+Alright, so how do we take all this and execute it?
 Your pricing roadmap organizes these pricing concepts.
 This is a standard swim lane, I use it for our go-to-market, and we can use it in our pricing roadmap.
-So you’ve got your revenue buckets, which is win, keep, and grow (or acquisition, retention and expansion), so you can always think about it.
+So you’ve got your revenue buckets, which are winning, keep, and grow (or acquisition, retention, and expansion), so you can always think about it.

 Then you layer on your pricing levers.
 And the pricing levers apply to each of those buckets.
 And then you can put in dates, I would say initially don't put in any dates into your pricing roadmap, keep that blank.
 Just start putting in details.
 As you hear different ideas that work, as you're talking to somebody else, look at your to-do list and start putting them in here and see where it shakes out.

 The reason why I have it like this is you usually start with win and acquisition for smaller companies, you need customers first which is why it goes in this order, then you start retaining and keeping them, and then you want to grow them.
 I've only got one there because people tend to forget about grow.
 You're not doing everything all at once over time, but you kind of figure out what your cadence is for your company.

 When you layer on pricing and packaging and know how it hits the bottom line and revenues, you become a very powerful product marketer.

 So then you take this and you create a detailed plan to get sign-off.
 Because it's so cross-functional, you do have to go to different executives, and different partners, and you can do different versions of this, I've really tweaked this over the years.

 This is an example of focusing on acquisition or winning customers - I took out a lot of our details and I just put in some generic questions here so you can use it as a framework.
 I’ve used this to focus on retention, and I've used it to focus on growth, but you lay everything out and you put a timeline to it and say “What do we want to do?” so you can start coordinating all the different functions within your company.